seung-lab/NCCNet/README.md

 ## Data
 For training the model you will require to have pairs of image-templates defined by TFRecords files in `/data/tf/bad_trainset_24000_612_324.tfrecords`.
 If you are part of seunglab you can find this file in `seungmount/research/davit/NCCNet/data/tf/bad_trainset_24000_612_324.tfrecords`

-Data collection is currently done using a script defined in `src/prepare_data.py`.
-Even though for now it works with h5 files, I plan to switch CloudVolume soon.